Adjusting the HTML markup in PHP has always been a struggle, but WordPress 6.2 makes it a breeze with the WP_HTML_Tag_Processor API.

 <?php

-$html = '<h1><p></p></h1><div></div>';
+$html

-$p = new WP_HTML_Tag_Processor( $html );
+$p = new WP_HTML_Tag_Processor$html );

-while($p->next_tag()) {
+$p->next_tag()) {

 }